alainamstutz/JAKi-IPDMA/two_stage.md

 ##                 2
 ```

-# (x) Meta-regression by RoB: Adverse event(s) grade 3 or 4, or a serious adverse event(s), excluding death, by day 28.
+# (x) Between-trial compariso by RoB: Adverse event(s) grade 3 or 4, or a serious adverse event(s), excluding death, by day 28.
 ANY

 ```r
 df_ae28 <- df_ae28 %>%